RapTho/iot-digital-engineering/2_Containerization.md

 ### Key instructions

-- `FROM eclipse-mosquitto:latest`: Uses the official Mosquitto base image.
+- `FROM eclipse-mosquitto:latest`: Uses the official mosquitto base image.
 - `WORKDIR`: Sets the working directory inside the container.
 - `RUN mkdir ...`: Creates folders to organize your configs, ACLs, and passwords.
 - `USER mosquitto`: Ensures the broker runs as a non-root user.